boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    Browser and CPE interactions.
 This ensures that HTTPS access to the CPE is possible, allowing the device administrator to securely communicate with and manage the CPE.

-## Limitations of Name Constraints Extension

-A service managing the CPEs could get a CA certificate with name
-      constraints extension ({{Section 4.2.1.10 of !RFC5280}}) and the service would in-turn act as an ACME server to provision end-entity certificates on CPEs.

-* Con:
-  + Name constraints extension is not yet supported by CAs, although {{!RFC5280}} was standardized way back in 2008.

-* Pro:
-  + Avoids changing TLS client and server (e.g., stunnel or openssl).

-## Limitations of Star certificates

-{{!RFC9115}} defines a profile of the ACME protocol for generating
-      Delegated certificates.
-It allows the CPEs to request from a service managing the CPEs, acting as a profiled ACME server, a certificate for a delegated identity, i.e., one belonging to the service.
-The service then uses the ACME protocol (with the extensions described in {{?RFC8739}}) to request issuance of a short-term, Automatically Renewed (STAR) certificate for the same delegated identity.
-The generated short-term certificate is automatically renewed by the ACME CA, periodically fetched by the CPEs, and used to act as encrypted DNS forwarders.

-The service can end the delegation at any time by instructing the CA
-      to stop the automatic renewal and letting the certificate expire shortly thereafter.
-Star certificates requires support by CAs but does not require changes to the deployed TLS ecosystem.

-* Cons:
-  + Star certificates require support by CAs.
-  + A primary use case of Star certificates is that of a Content Delivery Network (CDN), the third party, terminating TLS sessions on behalf of a content provider (the holder of a domain name).
-The number of star certificates required for a CDN use case will be very much lower than the use case discussed in this draft.
-It is yet to be seen if CAs will agree to support star certificates at a scale of millions of CPEs.

-* Pro:
-  + Avoids changing TLS client and server.

-# Security Considerations

-   DNR-related security considerations are discussed in
-   {{Section 7 of !RFC9463}}.
-Likewise, DDR-related security considerations are discussed in {{Section 7 of !RFC9462}}.

-   The communication between the CPE and endpoints is encrypted using mechanisms such as WPA2/3, and any communication with the DNS server co-located on the CPE is also protected.
-   However, the client does not know whether the DNS server is co-located on the CPE or not.
-   If the client uses clear text DNS (i.e., Do53), it will assume that the DNS messages are susceptible to pervasive monitoring.
-For instance, in an Enterprise deployment, multiple network devices could exist between an endpoint and the CPE;  hosting an encrypted DNS server on the CPE minimizes the impact of a breach, which is an essential zero trust principle.
-Furthermore, the client and user would be able to identify the entity hosting the encrypted DNS server using the ADN assigned to it.

-# IANA Considerations

-This document has no IANA actions.

---- back

 # Acknowledgments
 {:numbered="false"}